Professor, Contemporary Art History & Theory, Art History and Archaeology

-Professor Shannon’s second book, The Recording Machine: Art and Fact during the Cold War (forthcoming, Yale University Press, 2017) offers a new understanding of the pivotal turn in photography and the visual arts around 1968.
-Revealing an oddly stringent realism in the period’s art, this book traces many artists’ rejection of essential truths in favor of surface appearances.
+Professor Shannon’s 2017 book, The Recording Machine: Art and Fact During the Cold War (Yale University Press) offers a new understanding of the transformation of the visual arts around 1968.
+Uncovering a stringent realism in the period’s art, this book traces many artists’ rejection of essential truths in favor of mere facts and surface appearances.
 Dubbing this tendency factualism, Professor Shannon illuminates its relationship to the Cold War’s preoccupation with data as well as the longer rise of a pervasive culture of fact.
 The book focuses on the United States and West Germany, closely reading works ranging from conceptual photography and earthworks to photorealist painting and abstraction.
 The Recording Machine is the winner of a Terra Foundation for American Art International Publication Grant.
 (An excerpt from the book is available here).

-Professor Shannon has also published essays and reviews in American Art, The Art Bulletin, The Journal of Modern Craft, Modernism/Modernity, October, and Raritan, as well as in major exhibition catalogues and edited volumes.
+Professor Shannon has published essays and reviews in American Art, The Art Bulletin, The Journal of Modern Craft, Modernism/Modernity, October, and Raritan, as well as in major exhibition catalogues and edited volumes.
 He has lectured across the United States and Europe.
 In 2007, he co-founded both the Society of Contemporary Art Historians and Contemporary Art Think Tank, and he served in the leadership of both organizations until 2012.
-In addition to other awards, Professor Shannon has held the Terra Visiting Professorship at the Freie Universität Berlin, the Andrew W. Mellon Postdoctoral Research Fellowship at the University of Michigan, the Patricia and Phillip Frost Fellowship at the Smithsonian American Art Museum, and two General Research Board Fellowships at the University of Maryland.
+In addition to other awards, Shannon has held the Terra Visiting Professorship at the Freie Universität Berlin (twice), the Andrew W. Mellon Postdoctoral Research Fellowship at the University of Michigan, and two General Research Board Fellowships at the University of Maryland.

-In 2012 Professor Shannon founded The Potomac Center for the Study of Modernity, an interdisciplinary and inter-institutional research initiative hosting events in Washington, DC.
+In 2012, Shannon founded The Potomac Center for the Study of Modernity, an interdisciplinary and inter-institutional research initiative hosting scholarly symposia in Washington, DC.